 Identify and document processes for triaging patients.
-Identify who qualifies for early discharge during an anticipated minor surge event Approve the decantation process by patient care and medical advisory committees Implement a triage colour-coding on all electronic patient charts and in collaboration with information technology department Establish a system in which the planned expected date of discharge (EDD) is documented on all patients charts Daily distribution to all Clinical Managers of patient list indicating who will be discharged that day (based on EDD) Review current discharge practices Review current transfer practices and inter-unit coordination with a focus on critical care Establish mock exercises to examine barriers in discharging patients Establish a discharge "team " of nurses, bed manager, social workers, and senior clinical decision makers to facilitate discharges during surge events Facilitate a method to ensure contact numbers for family members/significant others are documented

-Recommendations for Building Community Partnerships

-Establish a process to contact Community Care Access Center (CCAC) staff to expedite community care for discharged patients Establish agreements with CCAC to provide service within 24-hours of discharge during surge Distribute a call back list for CCAC off-hour service Establish processes and algorithms for inter-facility air and land transport in surge events within the LHIN Contact external resources to establish collaborative relationships within the LHIN Establish agreements with local EMS (Emergency Medical Services) and private interfacility providers to facilitate transport of patients requiring paramedic care and non-ambulatory patients that are otherwise stable to other health care facilities or home during surge events Establish a memoranda of understanding with EMS, inter-facility providers and taxicab companies (can be part of existing contract) for rapid response (1-2 hour) during surge events Review and/or establish agreements with local long term care homes, complex continuing care centers and rehabilitation facilities to waive standard admission criteria at predefined surge threshold, in order to expedite placement of designated ALC patients Review and establish policies and procedures for rapid placement of patients (same day) during surge events
+Identify who qualifies for early discharge during an anticipated minor surge event Approve the decantation process by patient care and medical advisory committees Implement a triage colour-coding on all electronic patient charts and in collaboration with information technology department Establish a system in which the planned expected date of discharge (EDD) is documented on all patients charts Daily distribution to all Clinical Managers of patient list indicating who will be discharged that day (based on EDD) Review current discharge practices Review current transfer practices and inter-unit coordination with a focus on critical care Establish mock exercises to examine barriers in discharging patients Establish a discharge "team " of nurses, bed manager, social workers, and senior clinical decision makers to facilitate discharges during surge events Facilitate a method to ensure contact numbers for family members/significant others are documented Reco mmendations for Building Community Partnerships Establish a process to contact Community Care Access Center (CCAC) staff to expedite community care for discharged patients Establish agreements with CCAC to provide service within 24-hours of discharge during surge ш Distribute a call back list for CCAC off-hour service Establish processes and algorithms for inter-facility air and land transport in surge events within the OH Region Contact external resources to establish collaborative relationships within the region Municipalities Emergency management agencies Regional hospitals and long-term care facilities Public health agencies Establish agreements with local EMS (Emergency Medical Services) and private inter-facility providers to facilitate transport of patients requiring paramedic care and non- ambulatory patients that are otherwise stable to other health care facilities or home during surge events Establish a memoranda of understanding with EMS, inter-facility providers and taxicab companies (can be part of existing contract) for rapid response (1-2 hour) during surge events Review and/or establish agreements with local long term care homes, complex continuing care centers and rehabilitation facilities to waive standard admission criteria at predefined surge threshold, in order to expedite placement of designated ALC patients Review and establish policies and procedures for rapid placement of patients (same day) during surge events

-Appendix H

-Critical Care Surge Capacity Management Plan Transformation Map
+Appendix H: Critical Care Surge Capacity Management Plan Transformation Map

-CRITICAL CARE SURGE CAPACITY MANAGEMENT TRANSFORMATION MAP (LEVEL 3 & 2 UNITS) Activities Completed By: Completed (mm/dd/yyyy) ОВ JECTIVE 1: Establish Corporate Sponsor and Steering Committee a.
+CRITICAL CARE SURGE CAPACITY MANAGEMENT TRANSFORMATION MAP (LEVEL 3 & 2 UNITS) Activities Completed By: Completed (mm/dd/yyyy) OBJECTIVE 1: Establish Corporate Sponsor and Steering Committee a.
 Identify a Corporate Sponsor as the designated champion for this initiative b.
-Ensure the Corporate Sponsor is aware of the Critical Care Strategy and surge capacity management principles to ensure consistency in communication Identify a champion from all of the following departments to participate on the Corporate Steering Committee: OB JECTIVE 2: Establish a Critical Care Surge Resource Team a.
+Ensure the Corporate Sponsor is aware of the Critical Care Strategy and surge capacity management principles to ensure consistency in communication c.
+Identify a champion from all of the following departments to participate on the Corporate Steering Committee: • Medicine • Nursing Administration • Emergency Department • Peri-operative Services • Infection Control • Material Management • Local Bargaining Unit • Front line staff Champions- Critical Care Note: If a similar committee exists, this committee could be utilized as the forum for communicating the plan d.
+Each Member of the steering committee to begin to provide an in-service on the surge management principles in their departments OBJECTIVE 2: Establish a Critical Care Surge Resource Team a.
 Identify a physician who will be the Gatekeeper for critical care capacity The Physician Gatekeeper will co-chair the steering committee with the Corporate Sponsor.
 The Physician Gatekeeper is accountable for managing critical care capacity for surge events